jchitpin/RECAP/README.md

 The re-mixing process takes minutes to perform.
 Recalibrating the *p*-values with the Perl script should take seconds to minutes.

-### Example (Manual) Workflow
+## Example (Manual) Workflow

-The lines of code below can be adapted for any peak caller that produces *p*-values and are similar in principle to the codes in our MACS/SICER/diffReps wrapper scripts.
-If you'd like to create your own wrapper script for another peak caller, please adapt the following code:
+The code below can be adapted for any peak caller that produces *p*-values and is similar to the codes in the MACS/SICER/diffReps wrapper scripts.
+If you'd like to create your own wrapper script for another peak caller, please adapt the following:

 1. Re-mix treatment and control BED files: